Triumph (band): Mainstream popularity (1979–1985)

 Triumph's third album, Just a Game (1979), featured a moderate US radio hit, "Hold On", which reached No. 38 on the Billboard Hot 100.
-"Hold On" became a significant song in some select markets, for example, in St. Louis the song made it to No. 1 on KSHE, and KWK, album-oriented/classic rock FM radio stations.
+"Hold On" became a significant song in some select markets; for example, in St. Louis the song made it to No. 1 on KSHE and KWK, album-oriented/classic rock FM radio stations.
 "Hold On" peaked at No. 33 on the RPM Singles chart in Canada.
 The second single "Lay It on the Line" received greater acceptance at album-oriented rock FM radio across the U.S. and Canada.
 "Lay It on the Line" received heavy FM radio airplay, and reached No. 86 on the Billboard Hot 100.
-In 'oldies' classic-rock format radio stations in the US, it remains the most widely played and recognized song from the Triumph catalogue.
+In "oldies" classic-rock format radio stations in the US, it remains the most widely played and recognized song from the Triumph catalogue.
 The album eventually went gold in the US.

-In 1980, the album Progressions of Power was released and peaked at No. 32 in the US, reaching Gold in overall sales.
+In 1980 the band's fourth album Progressions of Power was released and peaked at No. 32 in the US, reaching gold in overall sales.
 Its single "I Can Survive" peaked at No. 91 on the Hot 100.
 That year the band performed their heavy metal show in Passaic, New Jersey; it was their first show in the New York area.

-1981's Allied Forces sold over a million copies in the US, while attaining the highest chart positions any Triumph album would attain; No. 23 in the US and No. 13 in Canada.
+The 1981 album Allied Forces sold over a million copies in the US, while attaining the highest chart positions any Triumph album would attain; No. 23 in the US and No. 13 in Canada.
 It included the songs "Fight the Good Fight" and "Magic Power", the latter of which reached no. 5 at Canada's largest Top 40 radio station, CHUM-AM in Toronto.
 "Magic Power" peaked at No. 14 on the national Canadian RPM Singles chart, their biggest hit in their native Canada.
 "Magic Power" reached No. 8 on the Billboard Mainstream Top Rock Tracks chart and No. 51 on the Hot 100, while "Fight the Good Fight" went to No. 18 on the Top Rock Tracks chart.